bharatr21/nkapila6/README.md

 My time at Georgia Tech has gotten me deeply intrigued into mathematics, machine learning and all things Bayesian.
 In my free time, I try to update my inductive priors on these topics as much as possible. 🙃

 🌱 Completed courses:
-- Human Computer Interaction (Spring 2023)
+- ✅ Human Computer Interaction (Spring 2023)
-- Knowledge-Based AI (Summer 2023)
+- ✅ Knowledge-Based AI (Summer 2023)
-- Software Development Processes (Fall 2023)
+- ✅ Software Development Processes (Fall 2023)
-- Machine Learning (Spring 2024)
+- ✅ Machine Learning (Spring 2024)
-- *Research Work (Summer 2024)
+- ⏲ Research Work (Summer 2024)

 📫 How to reach me: